Web-Feet/coasterdocs/theme/block-templates.md

 Custom block types can be added fairly easily.

-Coaster will look for custom Block classes in the projects app/Blocks/ folder.
-These should extend the base block class.
+Coaster will look for custom Block classes in the projects `app/Blocks/` folder.
+These should extend the base block class `CoasterCms\Libraries\Blocks\AbstractBlock`.

-The admin view for the block should go in resources/views/coaster/blocks/[lower case block name]/main.php .
+The admin view for the block should go in `resources/views/coaster/blocks/[lower case block name]/main.php`.